ACSanders/War_Thunder_Data_Science_Streamlit_App_Portfolio/README.md

 # War Thunder Data Science
-### Unveiling War Thunder Trends and Vehicle Performance with Bayesian A/B Testing, k-Means Clustering, Regression, and Statistical Insights
+### Unveiling War Thunder Trends and Vehicle Performance with Machine Learning, Bayesian A/B Testing, and k-Means Clustering
 Developed and maintained by A. C. Sanders (2025)

 ## Description